developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/api/core/EMDKManager/index.md

 **public EMDKResults getEMDKManager(Context context, EMDKManager.EMDKListener emdkListener)**

 This is static method and it is the key function to get the EMDKManager object.
- Clients must implement  EMDKManager.EMDKListener to get notified of the EMDK manager status and to get the EMDKManager object.
+ Clients must implement [EMDKManager-EMDKListener](../EMDKManager-EMDKListener) to get notified of the EMDK manager status and to get the EMDKManager object.

 **Parameters:**